lakshayaarora22/Sonar-Rock-v-s-Mine-Prediction/README.md

-# Sonar-Rock-v-s-Mine-Prediction
+# # Sonar Rock v/s Mine Prediction

-It predicts whether the occurring object is a safe Rock or a dangerous Mine.
+# It predicts whether the occurring object is a safe Rock or a dangerous Mine.